The quality management system and certifications behind XUND

 • Documentation: how we handle documentation and where we store our information

 Quality management adds a layer on top of everything.
 Ensuring the highest quality is a lot about documentation.
-Whether it’s a decision we made or a bug that was fixed, to prove that we did everything in line with regulations — we’ve gotta document.
+Whether it’s a decision we made or a bug that was fixed, we need to document it to demonstrate our compliance with regulations.

 Our certifications: ISO 13485 and more

-Our entire company is certified according to ISO 13485:2016 and the Medical Device Regulation (MDR), our Medical API is CE-marked.
+Our entire company is certified according to both ISO 13485:2016 and the Medical Device Regulation (MDR), and our Medical API is CE-marked.
 This is what these certifications ultimately stand for:

 • Medical Devices Act and relevant regulations